Phoenizard/Efficient-and-Stable-Methods-for-DL-in-Gradient-Flows/doc/Efficient_and_Stable_Gradient_Flow_Methods_for_Deep_Learning.md

-# Efficient and Stable Gradient Flow Methods for Deep Learning
+# Energy-Stable Gradient Flow Methods in Deep Learning: An Empirical Evaluation of Theoretical Promises versus Practical Challenges

 ## Abstract

-This paper investigates deep learning optimization algorithms based on the gradient flow framework, implementing and comparing several efficient and stable optimization methods, including the Scalar Auxiliary Variable (SAV) method, the Exponential Scalar Auxiliary Variable (ExpSAV) method, and the Invariant Energy Quadratization (IEQ) method.
-We conduct systematic numerical experiments on three regression tasks and one classification task, demonstrating that these methods provide superior numerical stability and computational efficiency while maintaining energy dissipation properties.
-The experimental results show that the ExpSAV and adaptive IEQ methods exhibit excellent performance in balancing accuracy, stability, and computational efficiency, offering theoretically stronger alternatives for deep learning optimization.
+This paper presents a systematic empirical evaluation of the actual performance of energy-stable optimization methods based on the gradient flow framework in deep learning applications.
+We implemented six algorithm variants including the Scalar Auxiliary Variable (SAV) method, the Exponential Scalar Auxiliary Variable (ExpSAV) method, and the Invariant Energy Quadratization (IEQ) method, comparing them against traditional methods (SGD, Adam) across three regression tasks and one classification task.
+The experimental results reveal a significant gap between theoretical elegance and practical difficulties: the ExpSAV method experienced three failures or incomplete training episodes across four experiments, the adaptive IEQ method failed completely on certain tasks, and no algorithm achieved the preset $10^{-4}$ accuracy target in regression tasks.
+Our study demonstrates that despite possessing rigorous mathematical guarantees, the practical performance of energy-stable methods is highly dependent on hyperparameter configuration and problem characteristics, showing significantly weaker cross-task robustness compared to the traditional Adam optimizer.
+By honestly reporting these failure cases, this paper provides the academic community with important insights into the limitations of energy-stable methods and identifies key directions for future improvements.
+Among the tested energy-stable methods, the adaptive IEQ method exhibited relatively the best reliability, though it still requires cautious use with thorough validation.

-**Keywords**: Deep Learning, Gradient Flow, Scalar Auxiliary Variable, Invariant Energy Quadratization, Optimization Algorithms
+**Keywords**: Deep Learning, Gradient Flow, Energy-Stable Methods, Optimization Algorithm Evaluation, Failure Case Analysis, Hyperparameter Sensitivity

 ---